banah-1/F2_GP2/README.md

 # LLM-based Human Activity Recognition for IoT Applications

-This repository contains the implementation of Large Language Models (LLMs) for zero-shot Human Activity Recognition (HAR) using IMU sensor data from the HHAR dataset.
+This repository contains the implementation of Large Language Models (LLMs) for zero-shot Human Activity Recognition (HAR) using IMU sensor data from the HHAR dataset[1].
 The project evaluates how data preprocessing, feature extraction, and prompt engineering affect both accuracy and inference cost (tokens) using the model GPT-5.

 We evaluate GPT-5’s performance when classifying four activities: